SeanHiseman/Aether/README.md

 The style a variable is written in distinguishes its origin.
 Variables defined in the code are written with camelCase e.g. userId, whereas variables originating from the database use underscores e.g. user_id.

+Run the commands in dbStructure.sql to create a local version of the MySQL database